hakre on wordpress

 Did worldwide Hypertext turned software developers out in the field upside-down?
 In Architecture the Lost Years (1h 06m) Robert C. Martin talks about the web and how it influenced development design decisions in the last decade(s).
 Is the system the … Continue reading

-Tagged HTML, HTTP, Robert Cecil Martin, Software Development, Uncle Bob
+Tagged Architecture, Clean Architecture, HTML, HTTP, MVC, Robert C. Martin, Robert Cecil Martin, Software Development, Uncle Bob, Video

 Will Automattic join Dec 29 move away from GoDaddy day?